Armin-Montigny/MCDC/README.md

 strategy (like Java, C, C++), there are even more test pairs fulfilling MCDC criteria.

-Very important and as already mentioned, you must understand that a BlackBox view on a truth table does not allow to find any kind of Masking or boolean short cut evaluation.
+Very important and as already mentioned, you must understand that a BlackBox view on a truth table does not allow to find any kind of Masking or boolean short cut evaluation test pairs.

 MCDC is a structural coverage metric and so a WhiteBox View on the boolean expression is absolutely mandatory.